probablyalexzhu/probablyalexzhu.github.io/content/about/index.md

 ![Bird That Carries You Over A Disproportionately Small Gap](bird.png "&quot;Bird That Carries You Over A Disproportionately Small Gap&quot; from Undertale that inspired my online avatar")

 I care about doing meaningful, ethical work for the world.
-Other than coding, I love talking about philosophy and the environment.
+Other than coding, I love discussing philosophy and the environment.
 In my free time, I like to debate, play tennis and frisbee, and make music.
 Feel free to reach out on LinkedIn!

 ## Latest Coding Jams 🎧
 {{< spotify type="track" id="68HocO7fx9z0MgDU0ZPHro" width="100%" height="100" >}}